anubhavsrivastava/theanubhav.com/README.md

-# theAnubhav - Personal Blogs
+# theAnubhav - Personal Blogs - no longer used

 This site is based out of Jekyll.
-Theme: Beautiful Jekyll
+Theme: Beautiful Jekyll -